 |Full Tube Qty = 20|

 George T Morgan served as assistant engraver at the US mint.
-The silver dollar produced from 1878 - 1921 is referred to as the "Morgan dollar", because it was his iconic design.
+The silver dollar minted from 1878 to 1904, and again in 1921 is referred to as the "Morgan dollar", because it was his iconic design.
 Today that design is the inspiration behind a series of pure silver rounds and bars.
 Investors can get investment grade silver with a well recognized design.

 Better yet, 1 Oz Morgan silver rounds are affordable and abundantly available and offer low premiums.
 Investors can get an iconic and popular design, without paying a hefty price.

 Coins and rounds can look similar enough that people sometimes mistake one for the other.
 However, there are some major differences.
 The most obvious difference between the official Morgan coin and the rounds is the size and the engraved text.
 The rounds are larger in size, because they are 1 troy oz in weight.
 Silver dollars weigh roughly 20% less, because they were not made with a full troy ounce of silver content.
 Rounds are marked with weight and purity, while the Morgan silver dollars are not.